cmartinezal/Pascal-s-Triangle/README.md

 ## Getting Started

-Let's start to use this project.
+Let's start to use this project.\
+There is a python file with the code and a Jupyter Notebook to visualize the code execution in directly your browser.

 ### Prerequisites